LLM International Law

 The LLM in International Law consists of nine modules in total, including a dissertation of up to 15,000 words.

-*Or you can choose three from this list, plus one optional module from any of the other LLM courses.
+You can either choose five modules from this list, or four from this list plus one of the 15 credit option modules from any of the other LLM courses.

 - carrying out empirical work that has not been done before